Fix Common Google Drive Issues on Computer/Mobile Phone

 Check browser for updates

-If available, click on the Update option to start the update.
-If it is up to date, try using another web browser to use Google Drive on your PC.
-It is advised to use standard web browsers like Google Chrome, Firefox, Internet Explorer, Microsoft Edge, etc.
+If the option is available, simply click on “Update” to initiate the update process.
+If your software is already up to date, consider switching to an alternative web browser to access Google Drive on your PC.
+We recommend using reputable web browsers such as Google Chrome, Firefox, Internet Explorer, Microsoft Edge, and more for a seamless experience.

 1. On the top right of your web browser page, click on 3 vertical dots Settings > Privacy & Security > Clear browsing data.